-Why would anyone want to get a wedding cake from a bakery that objected to their wedding?
+Why would anyone want to get a wedding-related services like a cake or flowers from a business that objected to their wedding?

-The case isn't about where to buy a cake; it's about whether a whole range of businesses that are open to the public can discriminate in such a way that people will never know when they might be served or when they might be turned away.
+The question at the center of these cases isn't about where to buy a cake or flowers or wedding invitations; it's about whether a whole range of businesses that are open to the public can discriminate in such a way that people will never know when they might be served or when they might be turned away.
 It's about whether we can enforce our longstanding laws against discrimination.
 No one should have to endure the humiliation and shame of being turned away from a business because of who they are.
 The only way to prevent that harm is to apply the laws evenly.
-A victory for the bakery would mean that they can post signs that say, "Wedding cakes for heterosexuals only."